muqiaoy/dl_signal/README.md

 Run main.py to start the training and testing.<br />
 Configuration of hyper parameters is also in main.py, including batch size, learning rate, etc.<br />
 To configure, open main.py.<br />
-If we want to train the dataset using fnn, set
-'''
-model = "fnn"
-'''
-if we want to train the dataset using gru, set
+If we want to train the dataset using fnn, set `model = "fnn"` if we want to train the dataset using gru, set `model = "gru"`
-'''
-model = "gru"
 '''

 ## Files: